geo-martino/musify/docs/howto.local.playlist.load-save.rst

 There may also be cases where the files in the file need mapping to be loaded e.g. if the paths contained in the playlist file are relative paths.
-You may give the playlist object a ``PathMapper`` or ``PathStemMapper`` to handle this.
+You may give the playlist object a :py:class:`.PathMapper` or :py:class:`.PathStemMapper` to handle this.

 .. literalinclude:: _howto/scripts/local.playlist.load-save.py
    :language: Python
    :lines: 34-36

-If you want to be able to read/update URIs on the loaded tracks, you'll need a give the provide a ``RemoteDataWrangler`` to the playlist object for the relevant music streaming source.
+If you want to be able to read/update URIs on the loaded tracks, you'll need to provide a :py:class:`.RemoteDataWrangler` to the playlist object for the relevant music streaming source.

 The following is an example for doing this with Spotify as the data source: